Women protest for legal and safe abortion in Brazil, 2016 | Fotoarena/SIPA USA/PA Images. All rights reserved

 Finally, journalists frequently seek personal experiences of those who have had an abortion to powerfully illustrate what’s at stake.
 However, abortion rights are also a collective issue; the case for these rights cannot rest on an individual story.
 Media coverage should reflect the complexities of abortion experiences, including among adolescents, trans people and married women with children.

-Importantly, I do encounter thought-provoking media on a daily basis which demonstrates the vivacity of the pro-choice movement and its strength in tackling the backlash against women’s rights.
+Importantly, I do encounter thought-provoking media on a daily basis that demonstrates the vivacity of the pro-choice movement and its strength in tackling the backlash against women’s rights.
 This will gradually influence discourse around the need to decriminalise abortion, and reduce the need for unsafe abortions.